Chaos in Kabul as Taliban take power and thousands try to flee - KESQ

 Chaos in Kabul as Taliban take power and thousands try to flee

-Commercial flights at Hamid Karzai International Airport have been canceled, but footage there showed frenzied crowds trying to force their way onto any airplane leaving the city late on Sunday night and Monday morning.
+Commercial flights at Hamid Karzai International Airport have been canceled, but footage there showed frenzied crowds trying to force their way onto any airplane leaving the city late on Sunday night and Monday morning — some even hanging to the sides of military aircraft with their bare hands as the planes taxied the runway.

 Afghans now await reports of what kind of regime they will live under.
 Taliban spokesman Suhail Shaheen told CNN on Sunday that an announcement about the make-up of a new government will take place “as soon as possible,” but it would be “premature” now to name who will be included.